TranThienDat-Nguyen/3D-VisualTracking/README.md

 ### Acknowledgement
 The source codes are published by Linh Ma (linh.mavan@gm.gist.ac.kr), Machine Learning & Vision Laboratory, GIST, South Korea.

+The Docker image is provided by Dr Hoa Van Nguyen (https://github.com/nguyenvanhoa89).

 The OSPA(2) metric used for evaluation is described in the paper:
 ```
 @article{rezatofighi2020trustworthy,